 Puerto Rico has a long history of planning in response to natural disasters, economic recessions, neighborhood development, and infrastructure growth.
-Often these plans were devised on a smaller, community scale or larger, Island-wide scale.
-This Program supports unifying and building from these efforts, giving municipalities the resources to bring ideas from the communities they represent, while encouraging larger-scale thinking and consideration of needs further into the future.
-With the incorporation of past planning efforts, the MRP Program seeks to benefit individual municipalities, regional groups of municipalities, and the future of Puerto Rico as a whole.
+Often These plans were are often devised on a smaller scale, community level scale, or on a larger scale, Island-wide level scale.
+This Program supports unifying and building from these will unify and build existing efforts while giving municipalities the resources to bring develop ideas from the communities they represent; thus while encouraging larger-scale understanding thinking and direct attention to consideration of future needs further into the future.
+With the incorporation of Incorporating past planning efforts, the MRP Program seeks to benefit individual municipalities, regional groups of municipalities, and the future of Puerto Rico as a whole.